 Pindul cave is a rising star among destinations to visit in Yogyakarta.
 It is a recently popular destination, best known for offering a unique new way of cave exploration.
 For travelers looking for a break from Yogyakarta’s temples and monuments.
 Pindul cave provides a closer-to-the-nature option.

 The stalactite is so huge that it needs five grown adults to circle it.
 Before growing to be a tourist attraction, locals considered Pindul cave sacred.
-The cave popping mystical vibe that only a few people dare to explore the inside.
+The cave popping a mystical vibe that only a few people dare to explore the inside.

-Locals whispers about ghosts and other supernatural beings dwelling in the cave.
+Locals whisper about ghosts and other supernatural beings dwelling in the cave.
 The hard terrain also makes Pindul cave difficult to explore without proper equipment.
 It remained largely unexplored for a long time.

 Follow by further examination by the local government not long after that.
-Pindul Cave is then opened as a tourism site in 2010.
+Pindul Cave is then opened as a tourist site in 2010.
 Since then the place has thrived into a popular site, offering a unique kind of tourism worth exploring.

 Pindul Cave An Entrance To Underground River